wdi-sg/gitbook-2018/02-js/js-callbacks-iterators/readme.md

 ### Pairing Exercises
 1. Write code that uses setTimeout

+2. Write code that uses setInterval

-1.Write a function that uses a loop and this function:
+1. Write a function that uses a loop and this function:

 ```
 var add = function(a,b){